 This will be an evolving list that will change as I listen to more offerings.
 Generally, ported offerings produce greater output and depth of presentation, and therefore better value over a sealed sub, but that’s just my opinion.

 Many prefer sealed, and I can respect that.
 See my Ported vs Sealed write-up for more on that.

-($) The PB-1000 is a 10” Ported Subwoofer.
-Verified!!– Highly recommended for duals under $1,000, the most compact and affordable ported subwoofer on this list, VERY strong value!!
+($) The PB-1000 Pro is a 12” Ported Subwoofer.
+Verified!!– Highly recommended for duals under $1,500, the most compact and affordable ported subwoofer on this list!!
 Isolation highly recommended for wood sub-floors.
-“Smartest Buy in Bass” due to ecomomics, performance, and the 1 year trade-up.
+“Smartest Buy in Bass” due to economics, performance, and the 1 year trade-up.
 Get started with quality dual subs, and trade up if you feel the need!
+Free shipping, free returns.

 PB-2000 (Click Here To Order Factory Direct)